benessilfie/essilfiequansah/README.md

 🎓 : Right now I'm studying Software Engineering at AltSchool Africa

-📚 : I love building products and solving problems first with design and code
+📚 : I love building products and solving problems with design and code

 💻 : So far I've worked with these Frameworks and Languages - Flutter, Dart, Javascript, React, Node, Express, and still learning :)